 What is Advent?

-If you’ve read my blog at all, you know that Advent is probably my favorite celebration of the year.
+I know, Thanksgiving comes first.
+And I do love Thanksgiving.
+The food, the family, the opportunity to express gratitude for all those things and more.
+But Advent is probably my favorite celebration of the year.
 Not Christmas necessarily, but Advent, the time leading up to Christmas.
 The anticipation of Christ’s arrival.
 The celebration of Hope, Peace, Joy and ultimate Love.

 A few years ago, I asked a group of elementary-aged children this question.
 Keep in mind that these children have been “raised” in church so the terminology of “advent” was not unfamiliar to them.
 But the answers… oh, the answers… seriously, one of the reasons I love working with kids.